Bob Jones University: Athletics

 The Bob Jones (BJU) athletic teams are called the Bruins.
 The university is a member of the National Christian College Athletic Association (NCCAA), primarily competing in the South Region of the Division II level.

 The Bruins previously competed as a member of the NCAA Division III ranks, primarily competing as an NCAA D-III Independent from 2020–21 to 2022–23.

 BJU competes in 11 intercollegiate varsity sports.
 Men's sports include basketball, baseball, cross-country, golf, soccer, and track & field, while women's sports include basketball, cross-country, soccer, track & field, and volleyball.

 History

 In 2012, the university inaugurated intercollegiate athletics with four teams: men's soccer, men's basketball, women's soccer, and women's basketball.
 The university added intercollegiate golf and cross-country teams during the 2013–2014 school year.
 Men's and women's shooting sports were added in 2016.
 Men's baseball began in the spring of 2021, and women's beach volleyball started in the spring of 2022.
 Director of athletics Neal Ring resigned in 2023; he had overseen Bruins Athletics since inception.

-Through its first 11 seasons, the athletic department amassed 22 NCCAA National Championships, nearly 100 All-Americans, and over 200 Scholar-Athletes.
-Bruins Athletics also received six straight Presidential Awards for Excellence, honoring the most successful NCCAA DII athletics program.
+Through its first 13 seasons, the athletic department amassed 32 NCCAA National Championships, over 150 All-Americans, and nearly 300 Scholar-Athletes.
+Bruins Athletics also received nine straight Presidential Awards for Excellence, honoring the most successful NCCAA DII athletics program.